 A general music survey course in which students survey the principal composers, forms and characteristics of the various periods in music.
-This course is only taught on-line.
 Fall, Spring, Summer.

 MUSIC 2353.
 MUSIC HISTORY I - MUSIC BEFORE 1750.

 A study of the history of music and representative literature before 1750.